catamphetamine/deviantart_photo_stream/README.md

 You can click on an image to skip it.

-The image list is purged and updated every 12 hours.
+The image list is purged and updated every cycle.

 You might want to check the browser console for errors and debugging info.